 Unfortunately, the probate process can be confusing and take months or years to resolve.
 Family disputes can make the process take even longer.
 One of the best ways to ensure your loved one’s wishes are carried out as fully as possible is to work with an experienced attorney who can help you navigate the legal system.
 Our lawyers have decades of experience assisting with complex probate disputes and attorney Bugajsky has completed advanced legal studies in estate planning.
 Call our office at 630-427-4407 today to learn more about to protect your assets or for more information about our probate administration services.

 When a person dies, the process of managing their affairs and carrying out their last wishes can often be very complex.
 A person’s last will and testament will typically appoint someone to serve as the executor or personal representative of the estate.
 The executor will be required to complete the probate process and address all of the issues involved in administering the estate.
 In these cases, it is important to work with an attorney who understands how to address matters related to decedents’ estates.
-At SBK Law Group, our lawyers have more than 25 years of combined experience, and we can provide representation in probate court and help you meet your requirements when administering a loved one’s estate.
+At SBK Law Group, our Illinois probate and estate administration lawyers have more than 25 years of combined experience, and we can provide representation in probate court and help you meet your requirements when administering a loved one’s estate.
 We will work with you to address any issues that may arise and complete the probate process as efficiently as possible.

 A deceased person is known as a decedent, and the executor or personal representative of a decedent’s estate is required to file their will in probate court within 30 days after the decedent’s death.
 The executor will then take a complete inventory of the decedent’s property, assets, and debts.
 They will be required to file a tax return for the estate and pay income taxes or estate taxes, pay any outstanding debts, and distribute the decedent’s assets to their beneficiaries according to the instructions provided in the will.
 The executor will need to provide a full accounting to the court, the decedent’s beneficiaries, and any other interested parties regarding the distribution of the estate’s assets.